stripe/stripe-android/MIGRATING.md

 # Migration Guide

+## Migrating from versions < 14.5.0
+- Changes to `StripeIntent`
+    - `redirectData` is now deprecated.

+        If an `PaymentIntent` or `SetupIntent` requires a redirect to authenticate, this information will be in `nextActionData`.
+        However, as before, this action will be handled by the SDK in `Stripe.confirmPayment`/`Stripe.confirmSetupIntent`.
+    - `sdkData` is now deprecated.

+        If an `PaymentIntent` or `SetupIntent` requires 3DS1 or 3DS2 authentication, this information will be in `nextActionData`.
+        However, as before, this action will be handled by the SDK in `Stripe.confirmPayment`/`Stripe.confirmSetupIntent`.

 ## Migrating from versions < 14.0.0
 - Changes to Stripe Error localization
     - All [Stripe Error messages](https://stripe.com/docs/api/errors#errors-message) are now localized